 DO I HAVE NO-FAULT BENEFITS IF I AM IN A MINNESOTA CAR CRASH WITH A SEMI-TRUCK?

-HOW DO I MAKE SURE THE TRUCK COMPANY KEEPS VIDEO?
+HOW DO I MAKE SURE THE TRUCKING COMPANY KEEPS VIDEO FROM THE ACCIDENT?

 WILL THE SEMI-TRUCK HAVE INSURANCE TO COVER BOTH MY INJURIES AND VEHICLE DAMAGE?